stephenvsmith/LocalFCI/tests/testthat/_snaps/lfci.md

     smoke is NOT separated from lung by node(s): either  (p-value<0.01) The value of i is 2
     The value of j is 4
-    Target: 3
-    FUNCTION get_neighbors_from_dag.
-Node 3
-    Call from get_neighbors_from_dag.
-Node 2 is a parent.
-    Call from get_neighbors_from_dag.
-Node 5 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 5 Call from get_neighbors_from_dag.
-Node 1 is a potential spouse of node 3.
-    Neighbors of node 3: 1, 2, 5

-    Target: 5
-    FUNCTION get_neighbors_from_dag.
-Node 5
-    Call from get_neighbors_from_dag.
-Node 1 is a parent.
-    Call from get_neighbors_from_dag.
-Node 3 is a parent.
-    Call from get_neighbors_from_dag.
-Node 6 is a child.
-    Call from get_neighbors_from_dag.
-Node 7 is a child.
-    Call from get_neighbors_from_dag.
-We are evaluating the following child: 6 Call from get_neighbors_from_dag.
-We are evaluating the following child: 7 Call from get_neighbors_from_dag.
-Node 4 is a potential spouse of node 5.
-    Neighbors of node 5: 1, 3, 4, 6, 7

-    Total Neighborhood:
-    1, 2, 4, 6, 7
     Potential separating nodes: 1 2 4 6 7
     There are 5 neighbor(s).
     Efficient Setup: 2 -> 3 | 4 -> 5 | k (True Vals): 1 (tub)